Comment on page

 How to set up and authorize the GitHub Sync integration for GitBook.

-In the space you want to sync with your GitHub repo, head to the space menu in the top right, and select 'Synchronize with Git'.
-From the Provider list, select GitHub, and hit 'Configure ->'.
+In the space you want to sync with your GitHub repo, head to the space menu in the top right, and select Configure.
+From the provider list, select GitHub Sync.

-If you’ve not already done so, you’ll be prompted to add the GitBook app to your GitHub account.
-Follow the instructions in the GitHub popover and either give GitBook specific repo permissions, or allow access to all repositories, depending on your needs.
+If you’ve not already done so, you’ll see a prompt to add the GitBook app to your GitHub account.
+Follow the instructions in the GitHub popover and either give GitBook specific repository permissions, or allow access to all repositories, depending on your needs.

 Select the account and repository you want to keep in sync with your GitBook content.

 Can’t see your repository?
-If you can't find your repository in the list, make sure that you've installed the GitBook GitHub app in the right scope (i.e. your personal account or the GitHub org where the repository lives) and that you’ve configured the correct repository access in the GitBook GitHub app.
+If you can't find your repository in the list, make sure that you've installed the GitBook GitHub app in the right scope (i.e. your personal account or the GitHub org where the repository lives).
+You should also check that you’ve configured the correct repository access in the GitBook GitHub app.

 Once you’ve selected the correct repository, choose which branch you want commits to be pushed to and synced from.

-When syncing for the first time, you’ll have the option to sync GitBook -> GitHub, or GitHub -> GitBook.
+When syncing for the first time, you’ll have the option to sync in one of two directions:

-If you're committing to GitHub, every commit will be synced to your GitBook space.
+When you commit to GitHub, every commit will be synced to your GitBook space as a history commit.